 2-3 heaped teaspoons crème fraîche or cream cheese, to serve

 3-5 pieces basil leaves, finely sliced (optional)

 1. In a large pot, heat oil and butter.
 Then add celery, leeks, shallots, garlic, bay leaves, salt and freshly ground black pepper.

 2. Saute for 20 minutes over low heat, stirring occasionally.
 Make sure they do not take on any color.

 3. Add peas and water.
 Bring to a gentle boil and cook for 5 minutes.

 4. Remove the pot from heat, discard the bay leaves and blend the soup as fine as possible.

-5. Transfer the soup back to the pot and reheat gently.
-Taste and adjust seasoning.
+5. Transfer the soup back to the pot and reheat.
+Add salt (to taste) and black pepper.

 6. Serve warm with creme fraiche and shredded basil leaves.